jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # False is not None and not equal to None
     # None is None and equal to None

-* time for the last statement
+* time for the last statements

   .. code-block:: python
     :lineno-start: 24